mo-rjr/some-words/devoxx2022/knative.md

 * Spring Native is going to bring graalvm native to Spring (this will be nice if they can get it up to the required reliability)
 * Spring Cloud Function allows the composition of functions within a codebase as one unit of deployment
   * but it seems to require horrible yml to chain things together -- why not just write a Java class?
-  * apparently it does "transparent type conversion" -- this is probably excellent but they didn't explain what it means
+  * apparently it does "transparent type conversion" -- this is probably excellent but they didn't explain what it means so it made me anxious
-  * the example they made was a bit Enterprise Fizz Buzz -- admittedly it was a short demo and it's hard to come up with something for those
+  * the example they made was a bit Enterprise Fizz Buzz -- admittedly it was a short demo and it's hard to come up with something for those that both demonstrates capabilities and makes it look like the capabilities are worth the trouble

 ### Their summary of Knative eventing
 * event routing and triggers